cerner/terra-core/packages/terra-switch/README.md

 [![NPM version](https://badgen.net/npm/v/terra-switch)](https://www.npmjs.org/package/terra-switch)
 [![Build Status](https://badgen.net/travis/cerner/terra-switch)](https://travis-ci.com/cerner/terra-core)

-The terra-switch component are like their real-world counterparts, are used to indicate whether a setting is on or off and provide users with instantaneous feedback.
+The terra-switch component indicates whether a setting is on or off and provide users with instantaneous feedback.

 Switches are used to activate settings immediately, in real time.
 Switches never require users to press a button to apply their settings.